lunyasnellius/summerschool/parallel-io/hdf5-self-study/README.md

 HDF5 [**attributes**](https://portal.hdfgroup.org/documentation/hdf5/latest/_h5_a__u_g.html) are a special data
 structure intended for storing arbitrary user-specified metadata.
-Usually the purpose of attributes is to describe what a dataset represents and how it was produced (eg. what simulation parameters were used).
+Usually the purpose of attributes is to describe what a dataset represents and how it was produced (e.g. what simulation parameters were used).
 Such metadata *could* be stored as standard HDF5 datasets, however this can be inefficient because metadata is usually small compared the actual data.
 HDF5 attributes are similar to datasets, but optimized for small metadata that can be *attached* to datasets.